 Dear Dr. Kendra,

-I am writing in response to your article, Military Spouse Stress: You are Not Alone, from the August 2016 issue.
+I am writing in response to your article, Military Spouse Stress: You are Not Alone.
 While it’s nice to hear how much we are needed as military spouses, it would be nice if we were treated that way as well.
 We just PCS’d to an overseas assignment, and the transition here has been horrendous.
 I have a master’s degree and no children but have been told that my options for seeking employment while here are slim to none.

 In addition, since we moved overseas I was not able to file for unemployment in the last state we worked even though I worked throughout our assignment, and because we are overseas my student loans cannot be deferred due to unemployment because I am “just the spouse” and not the military member.
 It makes it extremely difficult to maintain a sense of self worth when we are generally treated like second-class citizens.
 I hope more articles like this are written and more awareness is brought to this issue.